RGB Color Wizard.

 The three ScrollBars, named Ctl_R, Ctl_G, and Ctl_B, correspond to the Red, Green, and Blue colors.
 When the slider control on each is moved to adjust the color numbers within the range of 0 to 255, the Change Event is triggered.
 This event records these actions, updating other related controls, such as the TextBox content on the left side.
 Additionally, it increases the width of the label controls, dynamically displaying color variations based on the selected color number range.

-In addition, the Change Event updates the RGB color displayed in the large rectangular Label Control and the RGB color number in the TextBox located below the Colors Grid.
+Additionally, the Change event dynamically updates both the RGB color shown in the large rectangular Label control and the corresponding RGB color value displayed in the TextBox beneath the Colors Grid.

 The ColorWizard and Run-Time Data.

-However, with this RGB Color Wizard, we are modifying control properties in the normal Form View Mode.
-Any alterations made in this mode are temporary and are not automatically saved, and they will be lost when the form is closed.
-While a logical solution might be to save all settings in a table, allowing them to be loaded the next time the form is opened.
+With the RGB Color Wizard, however, we modify control properties directly in Form View.
+Changes made in this mode are temporary—they are not automatically saved and will be lost once the form is closed.
+A practical solution is to store these settings in a table, so they can be reloaded and applied the next time the form is opened.

 Contrary to the conventional approach of using tables for everything, we're opting for a different method.
 In this case, we'll save the entire data within the form itself.
 While not a novel concept, this method is rarely employed due to its complexity.
 Specifically, we'll store the data in the form's custom-made properties, akin to the Tag property of a form or control.
 Creating these properties with VBA programs is possible, although the route taken for this process is somewhat uncommon.

 You can see how these Custom Properties are addressed for storing/retrieving data in them.
-For an introduction to this method visit this Link: Saving Data on Forms, Not in Table to see a simple practical use of this method.
+For an introduction to this method, visit this Link: Saving Data on Forms, Not in a Table to see a simple, practical use of this method.

 To preserve data from the ColorGrid, Text Boxes, and other controls during changes or when closing, we implemented custom properties to store this information.